PGijsbers/automlbenchmark/docs/getting_started.md

     ```bash
     python runbenchmark.py randomforest -m docker
     ```

+    !!! warning "Important"
-    Future example usages will only show the UNIX invocation, but will still require Windows users to add `-m docker`.
+        Future example usages will only show invocations without `-m docker` mode, but Windows users will need to run in some non-local mode.

 After running the command, there will be a lot of output to the screen that reports on what is currently happening.
 After a few minutes final results are shown and should